Sesaita/BabyK1/Inertia Toolhead K1/Readme.md

 Work in Progress/Rail Placement is highly debatable. <br>
 Inertia Toolhead Adaption for K1 8 or 10mm Y rods.
 (8mm are stock on k1)<br>

-Travel will be roughly x 225 y 225 and <br>
+Travel x 225 y 225 and <br>
-Print Area roughly x 225 y 220 (The nozzle will go 5mm over the build plate to the front)<br>
+Print Area x 225 y 220 (The nozzle will go 5mm over the build plate to the front)<br>
 ##################################################################################<br>

 Inertia Extruder<br>